Skip to content

 Cowboy Smokehouse Cafe in Panguitch, Utah

-If you want to explore more of Panguitch, we have included a list of other popular attractions and restaurants in the area:
+If you want to explore more of Panguitch, we have included a list of other popular attractions:

 Don’t miss out!
 Join our free email club and keep up with our latest adventures.